mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   * - ShutdownInProgress
     - 91

-When handling a "not master" or "node is recovering" error, the client clears the server's connection pool if and only if the error is "node is shutting down" or the error originated from server version < 4.2.
+When handling a "not master" or "node is recovering" error, the client MUST clear the server's connection pool if and only if the error is "node is shutting down" or the error originated from server version < 4.2.

 (See `when does a client see "not master" or "node is recovering"?`_, `use